ghost-on-kubernetes

 Introduction

-This repository implements Ghost CMS v5.xx.x from @TryGhost (upstream) on Kubernetes, with our custom image, which has significant improvements to be used on Kubernetes (Dockerfile).
+This repository implements Ghost CMS v6.xx.x from @TryGhost (Official) on Kubernetes, with our custom image, which has significant improvements intended to be used on Kubernetes (Dockerfile).
 See this whole README for more information.

 Features